pzxie/wohoox/packages/wohoox-react/README.md

 }
 ```

-`useWohooxState` is a simplified version of `useStore`, which directly returns the corresponding state value
+`useWohooxState` is a simplified version of `useStore`, which directly returns the corresponding state value. **It can make the component re-render**

 > For components that only need to read state, it is more convenient to use `useWohooxState`.
-No need to rename state
+Do not need to rename state

 ```jsx
 /**